Home > Asia/Middle East > Japan > Can You See Mt. Fuji from Hakone?

 For more information: For more information, please click HERE to visit our private policy page.
 We can be reached at buzzinaroundtheworld@gmail.com

-In 2018, I planned a day trip to the Hakone area from Tokyo.
+In 2018, I planned a day trip to Hakone from Tokyo.
 I left early and caught the Shinkansen to Odawara Station, followed by a local train to Hakone-Yumoto Station, arriving by 9:00 AM.
 The moment I stepped off the train, I was greeted by a thunderstorm.
 Service on the Hakone Tozan Cable Car and Hakone Ropeway had already been suspended.

 The View from Hakone-Yamoto Station in 2018